7 Ways to Update Your Employee Performance Review Process

 How well is your current employee performance review process working?

-More specifically, does your process really give employees the information, feedback, and motivation they need to improve their performance?
+More specifically, does your performance review system really give employees the information, feedback, and motivation they need to improve their performance?
 Or could it inadvertently be contributing to poor communication, low morale, and disengaged employees who are likely to leave your company?
+As organizations strive for continuous performance management, it's crucial to reassess and optimize your performance reviews and performance review software to ensure they're driving employee development and organizational performance.

 What’s Wrong With Employee Performance Reviews Today?

-Most experts now report that the concept of a once-a-year performance review is an outdated idea that, at best, may not contribute to significant performance improvements, and at worst, may lead to more drastic outcomes—such as employee turnover.
+Most experts now report that the concept of an annual performance review is an outdated idea that, at best, may not contribute to significant performance improvements, and at worst, may lead to more drastic outcomes—such as decreased employee retention.

-In fact, there are four common issues with employee performance reviews as we now conduct them:
+In fact, there are seven common issues with employee performance reviews as we now conduct them:

 1. Annual Performance Reviews Aren’t Frequent Enough